Zamiell/jud6s/README.md

 #### Extra Changes for "Dark Room Mode"
 * 4 golden chests will now spawn at the beginning of the Dark Room (instead of red chests).
 * We Need To Go Deeper! is removed from all item pools.

+#### Extra Changes in "More Options Mode"
+* All characters start with More Options in addition to their other items.

 <br />